Length of the Flesh-body Inhabitation

 56 - Super-natural longevity: A person having benefics in Kendras and/or Konas, while malefics are in Sahaj, Ari and Labha Bhava will obtain super-natural life span (one thousand years).
 Randhra Bhava, in this case, should be one of the rashis owned by a benefic.

-The passage from BPHS that you quote is incompletely explained because it has been compressed into shloka form for easy memorization and chanting handed down from generation to generation in a fixed metre.
+Secondly, the quoted passage from BPHS = is incompletely explained because it has been compressed into shloka form for easy memorization and chanting handed down from generation to generation in a fixed meter.

-This rule repeated in BPHS likely has been compressed for purposes of "packet transmission" via chanting.
-The full rule would be something similar to: "A person having benefics in Kendra and/or Kona, while malefics are in Sahaja, Ari and Labha Bhava *** within all 16 Parashari varga, and if free from all other restrictions, may*** obtain super-natural life span."
+This rule repeated in BPHS likely has been compressed for purposes of packet transmission via chanting.
+The full rule would be something similar to:

 There is also a very common translator's error in this particular translation of the BPHS which has to do with a peculiarity of the modal verbs that are used so commonly in the Germanic languages such as English, Dutch and Icelandic.

-Modals are verb inflections that express how the action or state is conceived by the speaker ".
-It is quite tricky to interpret "modality" in language translations, especially when an ancient text is getting translated into a modern text.
+Modals are verb inflections that express how the action or state is conceived by the speaker.
+It is quite tricky to interpret modality in language translations, especially when an ancient text from the first epoch is getting translated into a modern text for the fifth epoch.

-In English, will means the the speaker is 99% sure regarding the outcome.
+In English, // will // means that the speaker is 99% sure regarding the outcome.
 For example, "Tomorrow will be Friday."
-The modal will indicates a likelihood that no one feels obliged to challenge or question; it is commonly accepted and this outcome can be predicted with full confidence.
-However lesser degrees of certainty can be express using "could", can, "might", etc.
+The modal will indicates a likelihood that no one feels obliged to challenge or question.
+The expected event is commonly accepted and this outcome can be predicted with full confidence.

-Because the Vidya of Jyotisha consists of a complex set of rules and judgments upon various combinations of those rules, and because the original vocabulary was more subtle than can be fully conveyed into English, IMO every time you see the auxiliary verb will in this translation, will should be corrected to "may".
+Because the / knowledge tradition / of Jyotishavidya consists of a complex set of rules and judgments upon various combinations of those rules, and because the original vocabulary was more subtle than can be fully conveyed into English, occurrences of the auxiliary verb will in this translation, will should be updated to "may".

-So, replace will with "may" in the yoga definition, and take it that your longevity is probably near the high end of normal; perhaps you may reside continuously in the present flesh-form until your 10th or 11th decade.
-The larger question is: will you have the consciousness to use the time allotted in a karmicly optimal way?
+So, replace will with // may // in the yoga definition, and take it that your longevity is probably near the high end of normal; perhaps you may reside continuously in the present flesh-form until your 10th or 11th decade.
+The larger question is: will you have the consciousness to use the time allotted in a pre-incarnationally plannedly optimal way?